Edited By : Renée Deveney

 Myth: There are no concerns about talc in food and supplements.

-Fact: The FDA considers talc ingestion generally safe and there are no federal regulations requiring products to be asbestos-free.
-However, research has shown a link between ingesting asbestos and cancers such as mesothelioma.
+Fact: Research has shown a link between ingesting asbestos and cancers such as mesothelioma.
 Mesothelioma is an aggressive cancer found in the tissue linings of internal organs, most commonly the lungs.

-Read food ingredient labels to look for talc or talcum powder.
-Also look for magnesium silicate, which is the primary component of talc.
+Read food ingredient labels for talc or talcum powder.
+Look for magnesium silicate, the primary component of talc.

 Foods That May Contain Talc